Jimmy-Tollett/CapstoneProject/README.md

 - Wait for pods to start
 - - Run `kubectl get pods` until all report `READY 1/1` and `STATUS Running`
 - - If kubectl times out, switch to the default kubernetes context
-- - Then delete the stale capstone context: `kubectl config delete-context k3d-capstone`
+- - Delete the stale capstone context: `kubectl config delete-context k3d-capstone`
+- - Then run setup again

 > #### Start the Electron app